-- Emergency Bursaries are given to students who face an unanticipated financial emergency; - (2) Supplementary Bursaries are disbursed once a year to help students demonstrating financial hardship through the last few months of the winter session.
-The application deadline is January 15.
+- Emergency bursaries are given to students who face an unanticipated financial emergency. - (2) Supplementary bursaries are disbursed once a year to help students demonstrating financial hardship through the last few months of Winter Session.
+Application deadline is January 15.

-To be eligible for a Financial Need Bursary, a student must be registered fulltime; be in satisfactory academic standing as defined by the Faculty; have borrowed the maximum amount in government student loans or not have access to such funds; and provide a detailed budget to demonstrate bona fide financial hardship.
+To be eligible for a Financial Need Bursary, a student must be registered full time; be in satisfactory academic standing as defined by the faculty; have borrowed the maximum amount in government student loans or not have access to such funds; and provide a detailed budget to demonstrate bona fide financial hardship.

-Telephone 492-3483 or visit 2-700 Students' Union Building for more information.
+Phone 492-3483 or visit 2-700 Students' Union Building for more information.